← Back to research

 Poor fit:

-• Enterprises requiring Jira/Linear integration
+• Enterprises requiring Jira integration or signed commits

 • Teams wanting model flexibility (Anthropic, Google, etc.)

-• Windows/Linux desktop users
+• Linux desktop-app users

 Viability Assessment